John Kirchenbauer

 Biography:

-Before starting my PhD at UMD, I worked at the Software Engineering Institute at Carnegie Mellon University as a research engineer (FFRDC).
-I completed my MS and BS in Computer Science at Washington University in St. Louis in 2020 and I received a diploma in Violin from Oberlin College and Conservatory of Music in 2017.
+Before starting his PhD at UMD, John worked at the Software Engineering Institute at Carnegie Mellon University as a research engineer (FFRDC).
+He completed a BS and MS in Computer Science at Washington University in St. Louis in 2020 and received a diploma in Violin from Oberlin College and Conservatory of Music in 2017.
+When not doing research, John likes being in the mountains, and listening to Mahler.